 Year 2 English Plans

 We provide Hamilton Year 2 English both as weekly plans (below) and as flexible blocks.
-We will eventually be phasing out the plans, as we believe our short blocks offer you all of the same advantages and more.
-Find out more about the advantages of Hamilton's short blocks.
+We will eventually be phasing out the plans, as we believe our flexible blocks offer you all of the same advantages and more.
+Find out more about the advantages of Hamilton's flexible blocks.

 Explore the brilliant fables, The Frog and the Scorpion and The Ant and the Grasshopper.
 Write a dialogue between grasshopper's indignant sister and the cruel ant.
 Look at compound sentences and storytelling skills.
 Write a fable.